go-i2p/common/data/README.md

 ```go
 func PrintErrors(errs []error)
 ```
 PrintErrors prints a formatted list of errors to the console.
+Used in: errors.go

 #### func  WrapErrors